uq-flor-pro/florence-player/howto/mkdocs/docs/index.md

 This would allow people living with dementia and their families and care partners to easily individualise the music and content.
 We also wanted the possibility to customise the form of the player in a familiar or recognisable way which could differ from person to person.
 We wanted the potential to connect to a smart-home system later and to have the option to collect data about how and when the player was being used.
-We also wanted to have RFID reading capacity and another peripheral that would have consist of album covers and associated switches to play each album.
+We also wanted two peripherals: one to play albums using RFID tags, and the other was to be a grid of albums with an associated switch to play each album.
 We would prioritise free and open source software and hardware, and release our modifications under such a licence.

 ## Rationale